Contents

 Selecting an encoder option

 The TVU RPS One has true dual encoding.
 It encodes the same content at a fixed bitrate in the background and records to local storage.
 Users can monitor the live-stream bitrate.
-If the selected transmission bitrate drops below the threshold, a visual notification is displayed on the home screen.
+A visual notification is displayed on the home screen if the selected transmission bitrate drops below the threshold.

 The TVU RPS One model TM1100 supports onboard H.265/HEVC or H.264 encoding.